alhajee/ckan/doc/maintaining/installing/install-from-package.rst

 7. You're done!
 ---------------

 Open http://localhost in your web browser.
-You should see the CKAN front page, which will look something like this:
+You should see the FMLD front page, which will look something like this:

 .. image :: /images/9.png